-The raising of Lazarus; Christ standing beside a tomb, surrounded by startled figures, with Lazarus seen below; arched plate; the larger plate. c.1632 Etching and burin, printed on laid paper with watermark of shield and crown device
+The raising of Lazarus; Christ standing beside a tomb, surrounded by startled figures, with Lazarus seen below; arched plate; the larger plate; third state with arch heavily reworked before cap added to standing man with outstretched arms. c.1632 Etching and burin, printed on laid paper with watermark of shield and crown device

 - 1632 (circa)